 The Loss Given Default is an estimate of the loss arising in the case where a default occurs at a given time.
 It is based on the difference between the contractual cash flows due and those that the Company expects to receive.

-LGD Rates have been computed internally based on the discounted recoveries in NPA accounts that are closed/written off/ repossessed and upgraded during the period.
+LGD Rates for Gold Loans have been computed internally based on the discounted recoveries in NPA accounts that are closed/ written off/ repossessed and upgraded during the year.
+For other loans, LGD rates have been arrived at guided by the Foundational Internal Ratings Based approach (FIRB) norms.